Charles McNider: Fictional character biography

-He later joined the Justice Society of America (JSA) and the All-Star Squadron.
-In 1942, McNider enlisted in the U.S. Medical Corps as a physician during World War II, rising to the rank of captain.
-Ten years after his debut, McNider briefly assumed the role of Starman after the JSA disbanded when Ted Knight, the original Starman, had a nervous breakdown as a result of his participation in the development of the atomic bomb.
+McNider later joins the Justice Society of America (JSA) and the All-Star Squadron.
+In 1942, McNider enlists in the U.S. Medical Corps as a physician during World War II, rising to the rank of captain.
+McNider briefly assumes the role of Starman when the original Starman, Ted Knight, has a nervous breakdown and the JSA disbands.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, "his opponents include the minstrel the Baleful Banshee, the hypnosis-wielding Doctor Light, the angling-themed Fisherman, and the gang lord Tarantula".